wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 ## Add Authentication to the ASP.NET Core API

 For the ASP.NET Core application, the best thing to do is set up a file in your home folder to store the configuration.
-Okta’s SDK will pick the settings up for you, and you’ll never accidentally check them into source control!
+Okta's SDK will pick the settings up for you, and you'll never accidentally check them into source control!

 In your home directory, create an .okta folder and add a file called okta.yaml.
 Your home folder will depend on your operating system.
 For \*nix variants like Linux or macOS it is: